-To determine the cause of your swollen breasts, your doctor will ask questions about your medical history and your family’s medical history.
-They will also physically examine your breasts and genitals.
+To determine why you have developed swollen breasts, your doctor will ask questions about your medical history and your family’s medical history.
+They will also physically examine your chest and genitals.
 In gynecomastia, the breast tissue is greater than

-If the cause of your condition isn’t clear, your doctor may order blood tests to check your hormone levels and a mammogram or ultrasound to view your breast tissue and check for any abnormal growths.
+If the cause of your condition isn’t clear, your doctor may order blood tests to check your hormone levels and a mammogram or ultrasound to view your breast tissue and check for any abnormal growth.
 In some cases, further tests such as MRI scans, CT scans, X-rays, or biopsies may be necessary.

-Surgery can be used to remove excess breast fat and glandular tissue.
+- Surgery: This can be used to remove excess breast fat and glandular tissue.
 In cases where swollen tissue is to blame, your doctor may suggest a mastectomy, a surgery to remove excess tissue.

 - Medications: A doctor may prescribe medications that affect hormone levels, such as tamoxifen (Soltamox) and raloxifene (Evista).

 - Counseling: Gynecomastia may cause you to feel self-conscious.
 If you feel it’s making you depressed or are too self-conscious to participate in your typical activities, speak to your doctor or a counselor.
 It may also help to talk with other males who have the condition in a support group setting.